wa0uwh/ShellyLib-ERB/README.md

 There maybe better methods to implement this flow,
     Contributors Welcome.

-# Note:
+Note:

     All examples and configurations; show my "mqttPrefix" which must be configured before use

-# Note:
+Note:

     This CoAP Shelly Decoder uses a "Brute Force" method of decoding, because; it is easy, simple, costomizable, and the Shelly CoAP packets are of known content.

-# Note:
+Note:

     The example nickNames the "User Perference" node are some that I use, they must be changed to be useful.

-# To Use:
+To Use:

     Requirements: NodeRed Install "node-red-contrib-moment" via Manage Palett
-    Note: This NodeRed Flow Tab must be "Enabled", it is provided "Disabled".
+    Note: This NodeRed Flow Tab must be "Enabled", it is provided "Disabled"

     Customize the "MQTT Pub" Node
         Set Mqtt Publish Broker Address and Port